Epipeppy/531_hw/README.md

-Base folder for the homework repositories.
+# Base folder for the homework repositories